annashipman/annashipman.github.io/_posts/2019-04-23-finance-for-non-accountants.md

 layout: blog_post
 ---

-This is the first role I’ve had managing a large budget and I recently had some excellent training from my excellent financial director colleague [Isabelle Campbell](https://www.linkedin.com/in/isabelle-campbell18/).
+This is the first role I’ve had managing a large budget and I recently had some excellent training from my financial director colleague [Isabelle Campbell](https://www.linkedin.com/in/isabelle-campbell18/).
 Here are my notes.

 ## The role of the finance team in an organisation